 Since those early days Pennies for Peace has grown into a program that encompass thousands of participants around the world.

 The Pennies for Peace program is designed to help students broaden their cultural horizons and learn about their capacities as philanthropists.
 It educates students about the world beyond their experience and shows them that they can make a positive impact on a global scale, one penny at a time.
 Students learn the rewards of sharing and working together to bring hope and education opportunities to the children in Pakistan and Afghanistan.
-While a penny is virtually worthless, in impoverished countries a penny buys a pencil and opens the door to literacy, and can change a life.
+While a penny is virtually worthless, in impoverished countries a penny buys a pencil, opens the door to literacy, and can change a life.